olivares-j/Kalkayotl/README.md

 python example.py
 ```

-It will compute cluster and star distances using the Ruprecht_147.csv data from the Data folder.
-You must get an Example folder with the outputs (chains, statistics, and plots).
+It will compute cluster and star distances using the Ruprecht_147.csv data from the Example folder.
+You must get the outputs (chains, statistics, and plots) within the same Example folder.
+If you have no errors the you are ready to move to the next section.
+If errors appear, identify if they are related to Kalkayotl, PyMC3 or the dependencies.
+If they are related to PyMC3 or the dependencies follow the specific instructions in their web pages.
+If it is related to the installation of Kalkayotl, this is step 5, then submit an issue explaining the error.

-Whenever you run Kalkayotl, remember to move into its environment (step 3).

 ## Running the code

+Whenever you run Kalkayotl, remember to move into its environment by typing ``conda activate kalkayotl`` (or the name that you use in step 3 of the installation).

 The easiest way to run the code on your own data sets is to copy the ``example.py`` file and modify it according to your needs.
 Instructions are given within it.
 Please read it carefully, especially the comments.